joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/20/business/infowars-alex-jones-the-onion.html

 **Prosecutors to Charge D4vd With Murder of Teenage Girl**\
-`The singer is accused of committing unlawful sexual acts against Celeste Rivas Hernandez, killing her because she was a witness into an investigation, and mutilating her body.`\
+`The singer is accused of committing unlawful sexual acts against Celeste Rivas Hernandez, killing her because she was a witness to an investigation, and mutilating her body.`\
 https://www.nytimes.com/2026/04/20/arts/music/d4vd-murder-charges-celeste-rivas-hernandez.html

 **In Lebanon, residents of the south make their way home over signs of war.**\